 C- Distance between Emboss and Sheet Metal bend = 3T + R + D/2

-Dimple Feature Design Guidelines
+Dimple Feature Design in Sheet Metal Parts

-Louver Feature Design Guide
+Louver Feature Design in Sheet Metal

 (P1) Distance Between Two lowers on Shorter Edge = 5 mm